-Our target is to beat the greenhouse gas and waste production normalised tonnes per £m revenue averaged for the previous 2 years.
+We aim to beat the greenhouse gas and waste production normalised tonnes per \pm m revenue averaged for the previous two years.
 By setting such a target we are focused on continuously increasing our efficiency at using natural resources.

-Our direct operations are predominately office-based and have been independently assessed as having a low impact on the environment.
+Our direct operations are predominantly office-based and have been independently assessed as having a low impact on the environment.
 The Group's consumption of natural resources, although relatively minor, is significantly impacted by ambient weather conditions beyond our control and by the buildings we lease.